 Cruise ship employees, including club singers, chefs, housekeeping, and the ship’s crew, are considered seamen under the law.
 As such, on-the-job injuries fall under the scope of maritime law – specifically the Jones Act.

-At Brian White & Associates, our Houston cruise ship injury attorneys are familiar with the laws that protect injured cruise line workers.
+At Attorney Brian White Personal Injury Lawyers, our Houston cruise ship injury attorneys are familiar with the laws that protect injured cruise line workers.
 We have demonstrated knowledge and a history of success in the field of maritime accidents.

 If you or someone you know suffered an on-the-job injury while employed in any capacity on board a cruise ship, you have the right to fair compensation from your cruise line employer.